 The PROINSIGHT™ database centralizes and summarizes published regulatory recommendations concerning the use of clinical outcome assessments (COAs) (cf. Glossary) to determine treatment benefit and to inform on drug approval and health technology assessment (HTA) review.

-In order to help sponsors define their endpoint strategy, Mapi Research Trust has created this new database to inform about recommendations that are characterized in terms of COAs.
+In order to help sponsors define their endpoint strategies, Mapi Research Trust launched this database in 2016 to inform users about recommendations that are characterized in terms of COAs.

-PROINSIGHT™ database is an option of PROLABELS™ database.
+The PROINSIGHT™ database is an option of the PROLABELS™ database.

-The focus of the database is on drug development exclusively.
+The focus of the database is exclusively on drug development.
 Device guidelines are not included.

-The scope of PROINSIGHT™ database is in line with the content of PROLABELS™: any COA endpoint mentioned in a guidance is detailed and characterized whatever the method of measure: PRO, ClinRO, ObsRO, PerfO (cf. Glossary).
+The scope of PROINSIGHT™ database is in line with the content of PROLABELS™: any COA endpoint mentioned in a guidance is detailed and characterized, whatever the method of measure may be: PRO, ClinRO, ObsRO, PerfO (cf. Glossary).

 Biomarkers include laboratory tests of blood or other body fluids or tissues, or automated measures of biologic or pathologic processes that do not require human judgment or motivation in the generation of a score, e.g., cardiac monitoring, electroencephalograms, imaging tests that are read by electronic algorithms (cf. Glossary).